-Low-energy discharge device a person can not feel because they do not cause pain, may feel palpitations in the chest.
+Low-energy discharge device a person can not feel because they do not cause pain, it may feel palpitations in the chest.

-High-energy pulses last for only a fraction of a second, but can cause painful shock, it depends on the force.
+High-energy pulses last for only a fraction of a second, but can cause painful shock, depends on the force.

 The doctor prescribes medication to reduce the number of irregular heartbeats.
 This reduces the number of high bits.
 These drugs include amiodarone or sotalol and beta-blockers.

 You may need to visit the doctor after heavy discharges.
 If they occur in large numbers in a short time, you should always consult a specialist or emergency room immediately.